b-lukaszuk/RJ_BS_eng/contents/comparisons_categ_data.md

 you (as a mini-exercise).

 In general `Htests.BinomialTest` is useful when you want to compare the obtained experimental probability with a known probability in a population.

-Another use case in biological sciences would be this.
-Imagine that there is some disease that you study.
-It's prevalence in a general population is estimated to be ≈
-$\frac{10}{100}$ = 0.1 = 10%.
-You happened to found a human population on an
-island and noticed that 519 adults out of 3'202 suffer from the disease of interest.
+Let's look at another example from the field of biological sciences.
+Imagine that there is some disease that you want to study.
+Its prevalence in the general population is estimated to be ≈ $\frac{10}{100}$ = 0.1 = 10%.
+You happened to found a human population on a desert island and noticed that 519 adults out of 3'202 suffer from the disease of interest.
 You run the test to see if that differs from the general population.

 ```jl
 s = """